 „We love piano and voice lessons with Tom at Lewis Music Studio!
 He has helped to instill a love and interest in music and a hunger to learn more in my son.
 Highly recommend!”

 Becki Lewis was born and raised here in Pittsburgh.
-She has been playing the violin for over twenty years, and she enjoys playing locally at her church.
+She has been playing the violin for over thirty years, and she enjoys playing locally at her church.
+Recently Becki has begun training at the Violin Craftsman Institute at the UNH.
 She also plays the piano, viola, and flute and has been trained extensively in music theory.
 She studied with the accomplished Linda Andersen, Rick Choura, and Karen Dietrich.
 In addition, she earned a Bachelor’s Degree in Elementary Education from Duquesne University and her Director’s Credential in Early Childhood Administration from Point Park University.
 Becki has been teaching piano since 2001, and has taught for several years in the classroom as well.
 Her passion for children and music make her music studio thrive.

 Tom is a composer and pianist from Pittsburgh, PA.
 From a young age, Tom was fascinated with music and began to take piano lessons at the age of 7.
 Piano lesson quickly developed into many diverse interests, and Tom began to branch out into learning to play guitar, singing in a choir, and writing original music.
 Tom began performing music professionally at 14, and has continued to perform ever since in various styles such as jazz, big band, rock, pop, and classical.
 Tom earned a Bachelor’s of Music from Duquesne University in 2014, and had the pleasure of studying with such eminent musicians as Rob Kurth, Jeffery Turner, and Lynn Purse.
 Tom believes that music is for everyone, and that with the right attitude, anyone can achieve their goals.